-10. Like All Artists, Tintoretto Was Greatly Influenced By His Upbringing
+11. Tintoretto Was Greatly Influenced by His Upbringing

-Comin was born in Venice in 1518 and grew up with his twenty younger siblings!
+Tintoretto was born in Venice in 1518 and grew up with his twenty younger siblings.
 His father was a cloth dyer by trade, meaning that his son was exposed to a great spectrum of rich pigments in his workshop.
-The impact of this early experience is evident in his later paintings, which are often sumptuously colored.
 In fact, the Italian word for dyer (‘tintore’) is how the artist got his moniker.

-9. Tintoretto Demonstrated His Artistic Talents From A Young Age
+10. He Demonstrated Artistic Talents From a Young Age

 Tintoretto was famously expelled from the studio of Venice’s other master artist, Titian, and it is alleged that the older artist took such measures to prevent the young man from developing into a serious rival.
 Titian’s precautions were of no avail, however, as Tintoretto took to studying the works of the great Italian artists by himself.